bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 I don't know.
 But that's just the console of the DATUM gateway running, just doing everything I just described.
 So we went over these a little bit.

+## Coinbase Fetch and Share Submission

+Jason Hughes: 00:52:11

-The DATUM_protocol_coinbaser_fetch command, it asks the pool server for a list of payouts.
+The datum_protocol_coinbaser_fetch command, it asks the pool server for a list of payouts.
 So I have a block that's worth this much.
 Who do I pay?
 Excuse me.